Barabanki

 Barabanki is a city and a municipal board in the Indian state of Uttar Pradesh.
-It is administrative headquarters of Barabanki district.
+It is the administrative headquarters of Barabanki district and a part of Ayodhya division.
 The city is about 30 km east of Lucknow, the state capital.
 It has a population of 146,831 with a density of 331.00 per square kilometre (860.0/sq mi).

 History

 The Barabanki district was first established by the British upon their annexation of Oudh State in 1856.
 Originally, the district was known as Daryabad district because its headquarters were at Daryabad, but in 1859 they were relocated to Barabanki.
-The name "Barabanki" was chosen for the district's official name over "Nawabganj", then the more common name of the town, for two reasons: first, to avoid any possible confusion with other places calleed Nawabganj, and second, because the civil station was technically located outside of Nawabganj in the small revenue village of Barabanki.
-Previously, under the Nawabs of Awadh, the area that would become Barabanki district was divided between five chaklas: Daryabad-Rudauli, Ramnagar, Dewa-Jahangirabad, Jagdispur, and Haidargarh.
+The name "Barabanki" was chosen for the district's official name over "Nawabganj", then the more common name of the town, for two reasons: first, to avoid any possible confusion with other places called Nawabganj, and second, because the civil station was technically located outside of Nawabganj in the small revenue village of Barabanki.
+Previously, under the Nawabs of Awadh, the area that would become Barabanki district was divided among five chaklas: Daryabad-Rudauli, Ramnagar, Dewa-Jahangirabad Raj, Jagdispur, and Haidargarh.

 Geography

 Climate

-Barabanki has tropical savanna climate (koppen Aw).
+Barabanki has humid subtropical climate (Köppen climate classification Cwa).
 The summers here are extremely hot due to proximity to tropics.
-The temperatures in the summer soar up to 40 to 45.
+The temperatures in the summer soar up to 40 to 45 degree celsius.
 Monsoon last from mid June to mid September.
 Winters are mild as it has tropical climate.
 In winters day time temperature rises up to 26 to 29, and at night drop up to 11 degrees.